codebar/manual/_posts/2015-03-26-host-guide.md

 A codebar organiser will send you an email with the final head count and any other details that might've come up beforehand.
 We can also send you a list of attendees, so if you need this let us know.
 However, please be aware that the list changes up until the last minute so it might not be 100% accurate.
 If you are printing name tags we will also send you a formatted PDF that you can use to print the tags.

 If the workshop has a confirmed lightning talk or you are doing one, set up the projector or screen so it's ready to go.
 It might be a good idea to have a selection of connectors on hand so people with a wide variety of machines can plug into it.

+If it is possible could you please label one of your toilets as gender neutral.
+We recommend using [this sign.](http://www.uua.org/sites/live-new.uua.org/files/documents/lgbtq/gender_neutral_bathroom_11x17.pdf)

 If there are any further questions you have please don't hesitate to get in touch with any of the codebar team.